Call-for-Code/Embrace-Policy-Reform/CONTRIBUTING.md

 ## Editing the wiki

-You are also free to [provide documentation or notes through the wiki](wiki).
-The changes there can be merged into this repository directly, or they may serve as outside documentation.
+You are also free to [provide documentation or notes through the wiki](../../wiki).The changes there can be merged into this repository directly, or they may serve as outside documentation.

 ## Examples